-People who try to commit fraud by altering financial documents are more likely to use more 4's, 5's, and 6's, assuming all digits are equally likely.
+People who try to steal identities are likely to use more 4's, 5's, and 6's, because they think those are the middle.
 In reality, it's the number 1 that's the most likely as a lead number.
-Bedford's Law has been used to screen for criminal activity and fraud in financial transactions.